 Is a 2nd Passport Legal?

 Citizenship is an extremely polarizing subject.
 Many people incorrectly think that a 2nd passport is illegal.
 This is a myth.
-Ignorance, and nationalistic indoctrination, has perpetuated a stigma that somehow obtaining a 2nd passport is “grey”, or outright illegal across the world.
+Ignorance and nationalistic indoctrination have perpetuated a stigma that somehow obtaining a 2nd passport is “grey”, or outright illegal across the world.
 Plenty of people have dual citizenship, and you can do.
-If you want to see if you are eligible for dual citizenship, here is full list of eligibility for every country in the world.
+If you want to see if you are eligible for dual citizenship, here is the full list of eligibility for every country in the world.

 Typically, countries have official laws that fall into 1 of 3 categories